 Magic Kingdom is another park that will likely see more work done in the next year or so, especially as it gears up for enhancements set to debut during the nostalgia-heavy Walt Disney World 50th Anniversary celebration.

-One of these placemaking projects is the Royal Makeover of Cinderella Castle, which should be finished by some point in Summer 2020.
+One of these placemaking projects is the Royal Makeover of Cinderella Castle, which is now finished.
 We anticipate more around Magic Kingdom following that in preparation for the park’s golden anniversary.
 Speaking of which…

 Walt Disney World opened on October 1, 1971, meaning that its 50th Anniversary will occur on October 1, 2021.
 It might seem logical for its anniversary celebration to begin on that date, but this is not official.
 It’s just as likely that an 18 month celebration would begin slightly before then.

 Irrespective of crowds, we will be among that group.
 As with many other longtime fans, we’re eager to pay tribute to a magical place that has meant so much to us.
-If you’re a first-timer, infrequent visitor, or just averse to crowds, going between October and December 2021 may not be as appealing to you.
+If you’re a first-timer, infrequent visitor, or just averse to crowds, going in October 2021 may not be as appealing to you.

 The good news is that Walt Disney World is anticipating huge crowds and has projects in both Epcot and Magic Kingdom to help absorb those crowds, and pull guests away from Disney’s Hollywood Studios.
-The bad news is that the earliest of those large-scale projects will open at least six months after Star Wars: Rise of the Resistance.
+The bad news is that the earliest of those large-scale projects will open in Summer 2021, with other projects debuting in 2022.

 The thing is, Walt Disney World prices do not exist in a vacuum.
 There are also scenarios where such price increases are not sustainably in light of larger economic circumstances.
 In the last several years as consumer confidence and the markets have soared, so too have Disney’s prices.

-It remains our belief that a recession (or ‘correction’) is on the horizon at some point in late 2020 or 2021, and that would undermine Disney’s ability to continue such price increases unabated.
+It remains our belief that an economic ‘correction’ is on the horizon at some point in 2021 or 2022, and that would undermine Disney’s ability to continue such price increases unabated.
 Accordingly, you might actually be able to enjoy an improved guest experience and the above-mentioned amenities while actually pay less than current prices.
+Or perhaps that’s a pipe dream on our part.
+Everyone has their own perception of the economy, so don’t substitute our judgment for your own.

 Of course, all of this is speculation on our part.
 The only thing we know for sure is that Walt Disney World has a history of price increases, would undoubtedly like to increase prices more, and will do so if the market will bear it.
 If the market won’t, prices will decline.
 Unfortunately, if a recession does occur, it could also impact your ability to travel.
 But we’re veering too far off-topic now.